 The Repetition of the History: The Pharisees Wantonly Condemn and Blaspheme God

 Since the pastors and elders fail to find fault with The Word Appears in the Flesh, they apply a baser means to resist Eastern Lightning—utilizing the rumors and falsified cases made by the CCP government to condemn and blaspheme Almighty God, and to attack the Church of Almighty God.
-When the believers inform him that what he does is contrary to the Lord’s way, and that the sin of directly resisting God and blaspheming theis unforgivable in this life or in the afterlife, Gu Shoucheng not only doesn’t take it seriously, but he even said with disdain, “If Eastern Lightning is the work of the appearance of the Lord, then that sin is on me, and has nothing to do with our brothers and sisters.”
+When the believers inform him that what he does is contrary to the Lord’s way, and that the sin of directly resisting God and blaspheming the Holy Spirit is unforgivable in this life or in the afterlife, Gu Shoucheng not only doesn’t take it seriously, but he even said with disdain, “If Eastern Lightning is the work of the appearance of the Lord, then that sin is on me, and has nothing to do with our brothers and sisters.”
 Why does this word sound like the voice of the Pharisees who said, “His blood be on us, and on our children” (Matthew 27:25)?
 The Pharisees didn’t have a heart of fearing God, so they did something that opposed God, suffering God’s curse.
 Likewise, what consequences will these behaviors of the pastors and elders in the religious world bring themselves?

 The Repetition of the History: The Pharisees Opposing God Are Subject to God’s Punishment

 The final part of the movie is the Elder Wang’s death in a car accident on his way to arrest the witnesses from the Church of Almighty God, which drives Gu Shoucheng to live in an extreme panic and go insane.
 In treating the Lord’s return, these two persons, who have believed in the Lord for their whole lives and suffered much hardship, embark on the path of the Pharisees opposing God: They nail God to the cross again, incurring an irreparable evil result.
 The desolate scenes where the psychotic Gu Shoucheng repeats “Woe to me” seem like those where the Pharisees were fearful and uneasy in the earthquake and in the collapsed temple after they crucified the Lord Jesus.
-At this time, the stern words in the final song “God Wishes for More People to Gain His,” both warn those pastors and elders as Gu Shoucheng and Wang Sang, and point out the proper attitude to those who have been yearning for the Lord’s return.
+At this time, the stern words in the final song “God Wishes for More People to Gain His Salvation,” both warn those pastors and elders as Gu Shoucheng and Wang Sang, and point out the proper attitude to those who have been yearning for the Lord’s return.
 It really sets people thinking.